SpencerDawkins/net-collab-rqmts/README.md

 See the
 [guidelines for contributions](https://github.com/SpencerDawkins/net-collab-rqmts/blob/main/CONTRIBUTING.md).

-Contributions can be made by creating pull requests.
+Contributions can be made by creating and commenting on issues and pull requests.
-The GitHub interface supports creating pull requests using the Edit (✏) button.
+The GitHub interface supports creating issues and pull requests using the Edit (✏) button.

 ## Command Line Usage